 The Adobe Commerce platform is available for a custom price depending on your selling volume—contact Adobe directly to get a quote for your business.

-6. Squarespace - best for offering templates and themes
+- Best for templates and themes

-It's relatively easy to use and set up, with a drag-and-drop builder that helps you create your website in a fast way.
+Squarespace includes a free custom domain (for one year), SSL for all of its plans, storage, hosting, and more.
+It's relatively easy to use and set up, with a drag-and-drop builder that helps you create your website fast.

 If you are looking to extend Squarespace's capabilities, you can utilize their Extensions marketplace.